The Quantum Twisting Microscope - revolutionizing quantum matter imaging

 The same microscope, working in a second modality, will be the first-of-its-kind platform for cryogenic assembly of interfaces between various van der Waals materials with full in-situ control over their twist angle.

-In a third modality, the QTM will make a dramatic jump, by two orders of magnitude, in the spatial resolution of electrostatic imaging.
+Finally, in a third modality, the QTM will make a dramatic jump, by two orders of magnitude, in the spatial resolution of electrostatic imaging.
 This will open a new world of interacting electron phenomena that were so far inaccessible to direct visualization.

 Preliminary Results

-We have recently built a preliminary room temperature version of this microscope, and already observed striking quantum interference and promising results on all three fronts.
+We have recently built a preliminary room temperature version of this microscope and already observed striking quantum interference and promising results on all three fronts.

-Future Prospects
+Future Expectations

 By taking this new microscope to cryogenic temperatures, we expect to make multiple discoveries on a variety of fundamental questions in interacting quantum matter.